sindresorhus/amas/contributing.md

 - Start the bio with a capital and end with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
+Example: `Add Sindre Sorhus`

 Thank you for your suggestions!